Data Centers in Kansas City

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Missouri offers a significant tax incentive through its Data Center Sales Tax Exemption Program.
-This program eliminates the state sales tax on qualifying data center equipment, software, and electricity, directly lowering the total cost of ownership for new and expanding deployments.
+Tax Advantage For Data Centers: Missouri provides a significant financial benefit through its Data Center Sales Tax Exemption Program.
+This incentive eliminates state and local sales tax on the purchase of machinery, equipment, and energy used directly in a qualifying data center, substantially lowering the capital cost of new builds and expansions.

 Natural Disaster Risk